trimstray/nginx-admins-handbook/README.md

 If you love security keep your eye on this one: [Cryptology ePrint Archive](https://eprint.iacr.org/).
 It provides access to recent research in cryptology and explores many subjects of security (e.g. Ciphers, Algorithms, SSL/TLS protocols).
 I also recommend to read [Bulletproof SSL and TLS](https://www.feistyduck.com/books/bulletproof-ssl-and-tls/).
 Yep, it's definitely the most comprehensive book about deploying TLS for me.

+An obligatory source of knowledge is also the [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/).
+You should ought treat it as an excellent security guidance.
 And, finally, [Burp Scanner - Issue Definitions](https://portswigger.net/kb/issues) introduces you to the web apps and security vulnerabilities.
 It's a great listing contains the definitions of all issues that can be detected by this tool and a really good source to start with.
-An obligatory source of knowledge is also the [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/) as a excellent security guidance.

 ## Prologue